-The HP OfficeJet Pro 9730e is a wide format all-in-one inkjet printer designed for use in small or home offices.
+The HP OfficeJet Pro 9730e is a wide-format all-in-one inkjet printer designed for use in small or home offices.
 It uses HP's 936 ink cartridges and is compatible with high-yield 936e cartridges.
-It has an ADF-equipped scanner with single-pass duplex scanning that accommodates up to Tabloid size sheets.
-Connectivity options include USB, Ethernet, Wi-Fi, Wi-Fi Direct, and external storage devices (USB flash drive), as well as support for Apple AirPrint and Mopria Print Service.
-It's compatible with the HP Smart app, which lets you perform various tasks and adds more functionality, like mobile fax and optical character recognition.
+It features an ADF-equipped scanner with single-pass duplex scanning, accommodating up to Tabloid-size sheets.
+Connectivity options include USB, Ethernet, Wi-Fi, Wi-Fi Direct, and external storage devices (such as USB flash drives), as well as support for Apple AirPrint and Mopria Print Service.
+It's compatible with the HP Smart app, which enables you to perform various tasks and adds additional functionality, such as mobile fax and optical character recognition.

-The HP OfficeJet Pro 9730e is great for family use.
+The HP OfficeJet Pro 9730e is alright for home use.
 Printed documents appear sharp and clear.
 Photo printing doesn't fare as well; the color accuracy and color gamut are far from class-leading, and photos tend to look grainy.
 While the scanner is feature-rich, it has a few issues.
-Scans come out crooked when using the ADF, the image processing removes a lot of fine details, and the lid's hinges aren't extendable to accommodate thicker items like textbooks and magazines.
-Finally, connectivity options are outstanding, so the printer is easily accessible to the whole family.
+Scans come out crooked when using the ADF, as the image processing removes many fine details.
+Additionally, the lid's hinges aren't extendable to accommodate thicker items, such as textbooks and magazines.
+Finally, the printer offers outstanding connectivity options, making it easily accessible to the whole family.

 Low cost-per-print.